 Are the Bees Allowed to Swarm?

-The process of swarming involves the hive’s queen taking off with half of the worker population.
+The hive’s queen takes off during a swarm with half of the worker population.
 A new queen then stays in the hive with the remaining half of the worker bees.

 Are the Bees Allowed to Produce Their Own Queen?

 Producing a queen starts from the moment of birth when a young larva is fed a diet of “royal jelly” by the worker bees rather than the standard honey fed to the worker larvae.